Tax Residency Certificates for Romania

 Collect all relevant tax documentation and information, and prepare the necessary application file.

-Submission of the tax residency certificate application file to tax authorities and diligent follow-up.
+Submission of the tax residence certificate application file to tax authorities.
+Diligent follow-up.

 Our team guides and assists through the mandatory procedures, ensuring full compliance.
 All with minimal involvement from your side: usually, less than a 1 hour time investment.

-Understanding the Romanian tax residency rules and procedures is pivotal for both individuals and businesses operating within the country.
-These rules determine tax liabilities and obligations based on one’s residency status, which is crucial for tax planning and compliance.
+Understanding the Romanian tax residency rules and procedures is important for both individuals and businesses operating within the country.
+These rules determine tax liabilities and obligations based on one’s residency status.
+This is important for ensuring a correct tax planning and compliance.
 The Romanian fiscal framework, guided by the Tax Code, outlines specific criteria and procedures to ascertain tax residency for individuals and legal entities.

 For individuals, the determination of tax residency in Romania generally depends on several conditions.
 Primarily, an individual is considered a Romanian tax resident if they spend more than 183 days within a 12-month period in the country.

 However, the assessment doesn’t stop there.
-Other conditions, such as having a domicile in Romania, center of vital interests, or performing activities as an employee of Romania abroad, can also establish tax residency.
+Other conditions also apply.
+The main conditions are: having a domicile in Romania, center of vital interests, or performing activities as an employee of Romania abroad.

 Once deemed a tax resident, an individual is subject to Romanian tax on worldwide income, not just on the income earned within Romania.
 This comprehensive approach ensures that tax residents contribute their fair share of taxes, regardless of where their income originates.

-A Romanian tax residency certificate is an official document issued by the Romanian tax authorities confirming a person’s tax residency status in Romania.
+A Romanian tax residency certificate is an official document issued by the Romanian tax authorities.
+It confirms a person’s tax residency status in Romania.
+It certifies that a person is resident for tax purposes in Romania (i.e., is regularly living and has the closest personal and economic interests in Romania).
 It is typically required to avoid double taxation, benefit from tax treaties, or comply with international reporting obligations.
-You may need it for correctly applying double tax avoidance for certain types of personal income such as: dividends, interest, rental income, capital gains, or other types.
+You may need it for correctly applying double tax avoidance for certain types of personal income such as: dividends, interest, rental income, capital gains, foreign pension or other types.
+Banks or investment brokers could also require you to provide them with such document, for reporting purposes.

-Eligibility is determined based on several factors, such as the length of stay in Romania, permanent residence, and primary family and economic ties.
-If you have spent more than 183 days in Romania in a calendar year or maintain a permanent home here, you may qualify as a Romanian tax resident.
-As tax resident, you are eligible to obtain such a certificate from the Romanian authorities, for a specific tax year.
+Eligibility is determined based on several factors.
+These are: length of stay in Romania, permanent residence, close family members location and primary economic ties.
+If you spend more than 183 days in Romania within 12-consecutive-month period, or maintain a permanent home here, you may qualify as a Romanian tax resident.
+As tax resident, you are eligible to obtain such a certificate from the Romanian authorities for a specific tax year.
+Of course, prior to the certificate application you must also fulfill the tax residence assessment obligation with the tax authorities.
+This is actually the procedure based on which an expat’s tax residence is officially assessed by the Romanian authorities.
+Have you not fulfilled this procedure as an expat living in Romania?
+Then this is the first obligation you must comply with before getting a tax residency certificate.

 The document typically required for any foreign individual is the assessment notification issued by the authorities following the fulfilment of the tax residency assessment obligation.
-In addition, the application file generally must include: identification (passport and/or national ID), copy of Romanian residency permit or similar document, and/or any additional information demonstrating your ties to Romania, such as employment contract or property ownership documents.
+In addition, the application file generally must include: identification (passport and/or national ID), copy of Romanian residency permit (issued by the Immigration Inspectorate) or similar document, and/or any additional information demonstrating your ties to Romania, such as employment contract or property ownership documents.

 The processing time can vary depending on the complexity of the case and the workload of the local tax office.
-On average, it takes between 10 to 20 workdays after submitting the application file.
+If you apply for a fiscal residence certificate with us, on average, it takes between 10 to 15 workdays after submitting the application file.
 Generally, the applications submitted online are processed much faster than those submitted in hard copy.
+This is why we encourage the online application.

 Yes, but depending on your presence period, the certificate may not be valid for the entire year.
 It could be limited to the period of presence in Romania.
-Also, your eligibility will depend on factors like the duration of your stay in Romania during that year, or where your primary family and economic interests were located.
+Also, your eligibility will depend on factors like the duration of your stay in Romania during that year.
+Or where your primary family and economic interests were located.
 Our experts can help you assess your situation and guide you through the process.
+We have the necessary expertise to make things simple for you.

 Tax residency certificates are issued by the authorities for a specific tax year and you have to apply for a new one annually.
 So, if your circumstances remain unchanged, you can apply each tax year for a certificate.
 It’s important to check with us regarding any changes in your personal circumstances.
 This ensures ongoing compliance with the Romanian applicable procedure.